.221 Remington Fireball

-The .221 Remington Fireball, often simply referred to as .221 Fireball, is a centerfire cartridge created by Remington Arms Company in 1963 as a special round for use in their experimental single-shot bolt-action pistol, the XP-100.
-A shortened version of the .222 Remington, it is popular as a varmint and small predator round while also finding use among target shooters.
-It has application as both a pistol round and as a rifle round.
+The .221 Remington Fireball (5.7x35mm), often simply referred to as .221 Fireball, is a centerfire cartridge developed by Remington Arms Company in 1963 as a special round for use in their experimental single-shot bolt-action pistol, the XP-100.
+It is a shortened version of the .222 Remington and is popular for varmint and small predator hunting, as well as among target shooters.
+The .221 Fireball is used in both pistols & rifles.

 History

 In the early 1960s Remington was working on an experimental bolt-action pistol based on their Model 600 action.
 The goal was a highly accurate pistol that would be well suited for competition.
 After working with the .222 Remington they determined that it contained more powder capacity than was necessary to work efficiently in the shorter barrels of pistols.
 While rifle barrels commonly range in length from 14.5 to 26 in, pistol barrels are typically much shorter, ranging from 2 to 12 in although occasionally up to 16 in for some competition barrels.
 As a result, Remington decided to develop a shorter version of the .222 Remington cartridge, optimized for use in the XP-100.

 While production of XP-100 pistols chambered in .221 Fireball was eventually canceled after 1985, Thompson Center Arms produced various single-shot pistols chambered for the .221 Fireball as part of their Contender and Encore models.
 Rifles chambered for the .221 Fireball include the Remington 700 and the Ceska zbrojovka CZ 527.